miloserdev/openbmc/poky/documentation/overview-manual/yp-intro.rst

    subtle meanings.
-For example, the packages referred to in the ":ref:`ref-manual/system-requirements:required packages for the build host`" section in the Yocto Project Reference Manual are compiled binaries that, when installed, add functionality to your host Linux distribution.
+For example, the packages referred to in the ":ref:`ref-manual/system-requirements:required packages for the build host`" section in the Yocto Project Reference Manual are compiled binaries that, when installed, add functionality to your Linux distribution.

-   Another point worth noting is that historically within the Yocto Project, recipes were referred to as packages --- thus, the existence of several BitBake variables that are seemingly mis-named, (e.g.
+   Another point worth noting is that historically within the Yocto Project, recipes were referred to as packages - thus, the existence of several BitBake variables that are seemingly mis-named, (e.g.
    :term:`PR`,
    :term:`PV`, and